nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ## Glossary
 The terms listed in this glossary are in alphabetical order.
 * _GUI_ - Graphical User Interface
+* I/O - Input/Output is the communication between the computer and the user through GUI or terminal.

 ## Instructions for manual testing